 In the market for medical goods and services, the intense involvement of the public sector creates a possible linkage between public-sector policies and private-sector outcomes.
 This study investigates the external effects of a centralized procurement auction policy on generic drugs in China, which creates a price shock (50% decrease on average) in the public sector.
 Leveraging the regional and timing variations, I find that the pharmacies’ retail price response is much smaller (10%), indicating strong market friction.
 I build a structural model to quantity the welfare and provide evidence of consumer inertia and transportation costs as the main mechanisms that explain market friction.
 Firstly, patients that got diagnosed recently are more likely to switch, indicating strong inertia.
 Secondly, the price response is more significant for pharmacies closer to hospitals, consistent with high transportation costs.

 A few top content creators usually capture most of the impressions on digital platforms, discouraging grassroots users from creating new content and threatening the platform ecology.
-This is a prevalent dilemma: whether a platform should capitalize on popular and high-quality content to satisfy viewers or promote a diverse array of content to encourage nascent content creators and achieve better performance in the long run.
-I analyze an internal experiment in a short-form video platform to quantify the effects of a support program on novice content creators.
-The program leads to worse viewer experience in the short run, measured by a six percentage-point decrease in the completion rates ($0.05 loss per viewer), but leads to more content posting and higher content quality.
-Furthermore, the combined results suggest that improving content quality could counterbalance the adverse effects on viewer experience within three months.
+This is a prevalent dilemma: whether a platform should capitalize on established creators’ popular content or promote a diverse array of novice creators’ content.
+To quantify this tradeoff, I study a unique two-sided experiment by a short-form video platform that boosted amateur-generated content.
+While detrimental to viewer experience in the short run, measured by a 2% decrease in the viewer usage time, the program ultimately led to increased content posting, quality, and diversity.
+Furthermore, the results suggest that improving content quality could counterbalance the adverse effects on viewer experience within three months, suggesting the importance of considering long-term content creator response in evaluating platform strategy.

 In the year 2016-2018, the Ministry of Public Security of China implemented a new policy to replace the electric vehicles’ (EV) plates with green ones, making EVs’ plates distinguishable from gasoline cars.
 We use the differences-in-differences method, leveraging the staggered implementation of the policy to identify the treatment effect.
 We find that this ”nudge” policy boosts the local sales of EVs by 24%, saving the government 2.5 billion RMB in cash subsidy.
 This effect is robust to province boundary design and heterogeneous across different EV brands and city demographics.
 We provide additional thoughts on the mechanism.